bisdn/basebox/examples/README.md

 # Examples

-This folder serves the purpose of adding example configuration, using the iproute2 tool.
+This folder serves the purpose of adding example configuration, using the iproute2 and systemd-networkds tools.

-The structure of these examples show the features supported in baseboxd, so that configuration is more easily supported.
+These examples are meant to show the features supported in baseboxd.
 So that configuration can be understood more easily, each test contains the setup to be used in the SDN controller and the servers.

 ## Physical Topology